Long Savannah Project Would Destroy 209 Acres of Wetlands in Flood-Prone West Ashley

 The groups point to a number of critical flaws with the proposed development:

 • DHEC’s authorizations allow filling 137 acres and excavating 72 acres of wetlands adjacent to Church and Rantowles Creeks.
-Wetlands provide numerous benefits for people and wildlife, include protecting and improving water quality, providing wildlife habitat and storing floodwaters.
+Wetlands provide numerous benefits for people and wildlife, including protecting and improving water quality, providing wildlife habitat and storing floodwaters.
 This type of “fill and build” activity is exactly what has led to repeated flooding in adjacent neighborhoods.

 • Although the proposed construction will be conducted over a 30-year period, DHEC’s authorization failed to account for how climate change will affect flooding on the site over that period.
 More extreme storm events and potential sea level rise impacts on the property, such as in the area surrounding Rantowles Creek, must be considered to avoid placing more residents in harm’s way.